 Ingredients

-- ¾ cup non-dairy milk I use unsweetened almond
+- ¾ cup (5oz) unsweetened non-dairy milk I use almond milk

 - 1 teaspoon apple cider vinegar

-- 3 tablespoons non-dairy butter (or unsalted butter if not dairy-free)
+- 3 tablespoons vegan butter (or unsalted butter if not dairy-free)

 - 2 teaspoons baking powder